Caterina Barbieri: 2020s

-In July 2021 she announced the launch of her independent label, light-years.
+In July 2021, she announced the launch of her independent label, light-years.
 In April 2022 she released the single "Broken Melody" and announced her fifth album Spirit Exit, which was released on July 8, 2022.
-Recorded during the first two months of the 2020 COVID-19 lockdown in Mila, the album is also the first in her solo work to feature strings, guitar, and vocals in addition to synthesizer.
+Recorded during the first two months of the 2020 COVID-19 lockdown in Milan, the album is also the first in her solo work to feature strings, guitar, and vocals in addition to synthesizer.
 Critics noted that Spirit Exit was also more taut and condensed in sound compared to previous albums, owing to its development occurring in her home studio.